vikramaruchamy/DO/How to Export a jar in IntelliJ.md

 </li>
 </ul>
 <hr>
-<p>In this method, you’ll export a jar file using the IntelliJ build option.
-Before starting up, you’ll need to <a href="https://www.jetbrains.com/help/idea/new-project-wizard.html">create a project</a> and add the necessary <a href="https://www.jetbrains.com/help/idea/working-with-module-dependencies.html#add-a-new-dependency">dependencies to your project</a>.
-Dependencies are external programs packaged as jar which has some functionalities implemented already and can easily be reused in your program.</p>
+<p>In this method, you’ll export a jar file using the IntelliJ build option.</p>
+<p>Before starting up, you’ll need to <a href="https://www.jetbrains.com/help/idea/new-project-wizard.html">create a project</a> and add the necessary <a href="https://www.jetbrains.com/help/idea/working-with-module-dependencies.html#add-a-new-dependency">dependencies to your project</a>.
+Dependencies are external programs packaged as jar which has some functionalities implemented already and can easily be reused in your program.
+Also create a main class with some simple functionality.</p>
-<p>Also create a main class with some simple functionality.
-In this example program, you’ll see a simple program which accepts user profile information as a command line arguments.
-This program also uses the PicoCli and Apache Commons Cli as dependencies which will support in validating and parsing the command line parameters.</p>
-<p>You can download the project from the GitHub to your local machine from this link.</p>
-<p>You’ve created project and created a Run Configuration which can be used to execute the project.
+<p>You’ve created project and created a <a href="https://www.jetbrains.com/help/idea/run-debug-configuration.html">Run Configuration</a> which can be used to execute the project.
 Now you’ll see how to setup your program to export a Jar from the IntelliJ workspace.</p>
 <p>First you need to setup the project settings to define the artifacts of this project.
 Click <em>Project structure</em> from the file menu as shown in the below image.</p>
 <p><img src="https://imgur.com/hxOrsAz.jpg" alt="enter image description here"></p>
 <p>Project structure window will be opened.
 Select the Artifacts option from the left pane and Click the Plus symbol.
 You’ll see the Jar option.
 Expand the Jar option and you’ll see <em>From module with dependencies</em> option as shown in the below image.</p>